Greece national football team: Semi-finals

 Greece reached the semi-finals to face the Czech Republic, who were the only team to defeat all of their opponents to that point.
 The Czech record included a convincing 3–2 win over the Netherlands, a 2–1 win over Germany, and a 3–0 win over Denmark in the quarter-finals.
 At this stage in the tournament the Czechs were favourites to take the trophy.
 The game began nervously for Greece, as the Czech Republic applied much pressure.
 Tomáš Rosický hit the bar in the opening minutes, and Jan Koller had several efforts saved by Antonios Nikopolidis.
 The Czechs chances were dealt a blow when influential midfielder Pavel Nedvěd left the pitch injured in the first half.
 After 90 minutes the game ended 0–0, despite the Czechs having most of the game's missed chances.
-In the final minute of the first half of extra time, a close range silver goal header by Traianos Dellas from a corner of Vasilios Tsiartas ended the Czech campaign, putting Greece into the final of Euro 2004 and sending their fans into euphoria.
+In the final minute of the first half of extra time, a close range silver goal header by Traianos Dellas from a corner of Vasilios Tsiartas ended the Czech campaign, putting Greece into the final of Euro 2004 and sending their fans into raptures.